 Walt Disney (DIS) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the entertainment company had gained 17.94% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 7.1% and the S&P 500's gain of 3.19% in that time.
+Coming into today, shares of the entertainment company had gained 16.08% in the past month.
+In that same time, the Consumer Discretionary sector gained 2.39%, while the S&P 500 gained 0.83%.

-Any recent changes to analyst estimates for DIS should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for DIS.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 12.93% lower within the past month.
-DIS currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 12.9% lower within the past month.
+DIS is currently sporting a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that DIS has a Forward P/E ratio of 88.48 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 57.15.
+Digging into valuation, DIS currently has a Forward P/E ratio of 87.12.
+For comparison, its industry has an average Forward P/E of 51.44, which means DIS is trading at a premium to the group.

-Investors should also note that DIS has a PEG ratio of 4.56 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Media Conglomerates was holding an average PEG ratio of 4.56 at yesterday's closing price.
+We can also see that DIS currently has a PEG ratio of 4.49.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Media Conglomerates industry currently had an average PEG ratio of 4.49 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report